Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 At one point, Paul was helping John with the lyrics, but most of the song seemed to have been written and worked out before they got to the studio.

-This was also the first session attended by Yoko Ono, as John Lennon’s guest (she would be a recurring guest during the sessions for the White Album).
-At some point, she embarrassed her host by demanding to know why all The Beatles’ songs used exactly the same rhythm, and why they didn’t attempt something more adventurous.
+This was also the first session Yoko Ono attended as John Lennon’s guest (she would be a recurring guest during the sessions for the White Album).
+At some point, she embarrassed her host by demanding to know why all The Beatles’ songs used precisely the same rhythm and why they didn’t attempt something more adventurous.

 Hey Bulldog” was recorded in 10 takes for the basic track, with John Lennon on piano and guide vocal, George Harrison on rhythm guitar, Paul McCartney playing two tambourines (or bass in the first takes), and Ringo Starr on drums.
-Take 10 was considered the best one, and the one used to add overdubs.
+Take 10 was considered the best one and was used to add overdubs.

-After the camera crew left (and a dinner break), the overdub process started.
+The overdub process started after the camera crew left (and a dinner break).
 Paul overdubbed his bass guitar, joined by George on a distorted guitar and additional off-beat drums from Ringo.
 John and Paul then added their double-tracked vocals, and Paul finished it up by adding a single-tracking backing vocal.

 Once the recording was completed, George Martin and Geoff Emerick made two mono mixes.
 They decided to leave the dog barks, shouts, and screams in the final recording, at one point adding heavy compression to some of John’s dialogue and dog noises.
 They raised the song in pitch slightly, running the playback fast.